 FUTURE PROJECT GUIDELINES

 THINKING HORROR is a journal dedicated to exploring horror in literature exclusively.
-We do not publish articles or essays concerning any other medium (such films or games).
+We do not publish articles or essays concerning any other medium (such as films, television, or games).

 The unofficial theme of the literature journal is “Why Horror?”